Hybrid-Let vs Buy-to-Let in London 2026: Which Yields More?

 The furnishing and capex question

-One figure Hybrid-Let tables routinely omit is the initial furnishing spend.
-A 2BR flat in a concierge building needs approximately £18,000–£28,000 of furniture, white goods, linen, smart-lock hardware, and soft-furnishings to reach the standard that drives 5-star reviews.
-On a £26,400 annual uplift, that capex pays back in nine to thirteen months.
-After year one the asset is effectively self-funded.
+One line Hybrid-Let tables routinely omit is the initial furnishing spend.
+A 2BR flat in a concierge building needs a serious upfront outlay on furniture, white goods, linen, smart-lock hardware, and soft-furnishings to reach the standard that drives 5-star reviews — quoted property-by-property, because it depends entirely on what the flat already has.
+Set against the annual uplift above, it is a first-year cost, not a recurring one.
 Owners who already have a furnished flat skip this step entirely.
 Owners who are moving out of an AST where the previous tenant took the furniture face the full capex line.
-Any honest pro-forma for a switch must include this number, not hide it.
+Any honest pro-forma for a switch must include this line, not hide it.

 Conclusion — who should switch?